ArthurDelannoyazerty/Portal-Radio/README.md

 # An arduino alarm clock/music player/clock !
+This project is a fully functionnal alarm clock and music player.
+With this device, you can play music when you want and also wake up with them.
+The music are store on a mini SD card and played randomly, so no worrying about hearing the same music or ring each morning !!

+No need to worry about the time if the device is disconected, a small battery inside the clock (RTC) keep the time ticking.
+You just need to replug the device and everything is working !

 # Project Architecture
 - 📁 3d
     - Some 3D model that I have not printed yet